rail5/autotest/README.md

 1. It's a WIP
 2. It's not being designed for public use

 I'm just designing this so that I can, e.g. before releasing a new version of some package I maintain, press a single button and get a report on cross-platform compatibility.
-In general my software only supports the GNU platform but portability is always desirable.

 ## Language